Ameausoone/github-action-devfest/docs/markdown/02-cicd-journey/00-small-history.md

 ##==##

 # And...
-Pipeline As Code
+Workflow As Code

 - `Jenkinsfile`
 - `.travis.yml`